 The REMADE Institute, a research organization funded partly by the U.S. Department of Energy, announced that a REMADE-funded R&D contractor, Phinix LLC, has begun licensing its scrap aluminum purifying technology to an unnamed recycling company.

-In an interview with Resource Recycling, Subodh Das, CEO of Clayton, Mo.-based Phinix, said his company’s technology retrofits existing aluminum recycling furnaces and allows them to reduce the level of impurities so the scrap can be used in the desired end applications.
-The technology works on UBCs and other forms of aluminum scrap.
+In an interview with E-Scrap News, Subodh Das, CEO of Clayton, Mo.-based Phinix, said his company’s technology retrofits existing aluminum recycling furnaces and allows them to reduce the level of impurities so the scrap can be used in the desired end applications.

 Phinix provided a general license, which means it can still offer the technology to other aluminum recyclers, he said.
 He’s under a non-disclosure agreement and can’t identify the licensee.

 “The idea is to diffuse the technology to as many secondary aluminum scrap processors as possible,” he said.